peteroupc/peteroupc.github.io/randomfunc.md

 <a id=Choosing_Several_Unique_Items></a>
 ## Choosing Several Unique Items

 Often, the need arises to choose `k` unique items or values from among `n` available items or values.
+The following assumes that each item has an equal chance of being chosen.
+There are several techniques for doing this depending on whether `n` is known and how big it is:

+- **If `n` is not known in advance:** Use the _reservoir sampling_ method, implemented below.
+Although the pseudocode refers to files and lines, the technique applies to any situation when items are retrieved one at a time from a dataset or list whose size is not known in advance.

+        METHOD RandomKItemsFromFile(file, k)
+           list = NewList()
+           j = 0
+           endOfFile = false
+           while j < k
+              // Get the next line from the file item = GetNextLine(file)
+              // The end of the file was reached, break if item == nothing
+                 endOfFile = true
+                 break
+              end
+              AddItem(list, item)
+              j = j + 1
+           end
+           i = 1 + k
+           while endOfFile == false
+              // Get the next line from the file item = GetNextLine(file)
+              // The end of the file was reached, break if item == nothing: break
+              j = RNDINT(i)
+              if j < k: list[j] = item
+              i = i + 1
+           end
+           // We shuffle at the end in case k or fewer
+           // lines were in the file, since in that
+           // case the items would appear in the same
+           // order as they appeared in the file
+           // if the list weren't shuffled.
+This line
+           // can be removed, however, if the items
+           // in the returned list need not appear
+           // in random order.
+           Shuffle(list)
+           return list
+        end
-If `n` is relatively small (for example, if there are 1000 available items, or there is a range of numbers from 0 to 1000 to choose from), then store the items in a list, [shuffle](#Shuffling) that list, and choose the first `k` items from that list.
+- **If `n` is relatively small (for example, if there are 1000 available items, or there is a range of numbers from 0 to 1000 to choose from):** Store all the items in a list, [shuffle](#Shuffling) that list, and choose the first `k` items from that list.

-If `k` unique integers of 32 bits or greater are to be chosen (so that `n` is 2<sup>32</sup> or is a greater power of 2), or if `n` is otherwise relatively large, create a hash table storing the items already generated.
+- **If `n` is relatively large (for example, if 32-bit or larger integers will be chosen so that `n` is 2<sup>32</sup> or is a greater power of 2):** Create a hash table storing the items already generated.
 When a new item (or index to an item) is chosen, check the hash table to see if it's there already.
 If it's not there already, add it to the hash table.
 Otherwise, choose a new item (or index).
 Repeat this process until `k` items (or indices) were added to the hash table this way.
-Performance considerations involving hash tables are outside the scope of this document.
+Performance considerations involved in storing data in hash tables, and in retrieving data from them, are outside the scope of this document.
+This technique can also be used for relatively small `n`, if some of the items have a higher probability of being chosen than others (see [Discrete Weighted Choice](#Discrete_Weighted_Choice), below).

 <a id=Weighted_Choice></a>
 ## Weighted Choice